 Industry Review: Best Quality Coffee

 Known as the Java of Kings!

 12 oz.
 Handcrafted Organic Coffee

-Out Of The Grey Coffee’s Jamaica Blue Mountain beans are certified by the Coffee Industry Board of Jamaica (CIB), the regulatory board established to protect the quality of Jamaica Blue Mountain Coffee.
-Our coffee cherries are handpicked for quality control, graded by size, density and color and then inspected by the CIB.
-Coffee that is recognized by the CIB carries the official Certification/Trademark of Jamaica Blue Mountain.
-The Coffee Industry Board of Jamaica owns the Jamaica Blue Mountain coffee trademarks and is the organization responsible for the integrity of the brand; regulating, monitoring and guiding the development of the coffee industry in Jamaica to ensure its standards are rigorously met.
+Jamaican Blue Mountain beans are certified by the Coffee Industry Board of Jamaica (CIB), the regulatory board established to protect the quality of Jamaican Blue Mountain Coffee.
+Coffee cherries are handpicked for quality control, graded by size, density and color and then inspected by the CIB.
+Coffee that is recognized by the CIB carries the official Certification/Trademark of Jamaican Blue Mountain.
+The Coffee Industry Board of Jamaica owns the Jamaican Blue Mountain coffee trademarks and is the organization responsible for the integrity of the brand; regulating, monitoring and guiding the development of the coffee industry in Jamaica to ensure its standards are rigorously met.

 Because of the unique climactic conditions of the Jamaican Blue Mountains, the coffee produced there is a unique specialty product that Jamaican’s can take pride in and call their own.
 It offers both the promise of economic growth and self-reliance.
 Rural poverty accounts for a staggering 82% of total poverty in developing countries.
 In Jamaica, the rural poor outnumber the urban poor two to one.
 Coffee is the highest value export crop in Jamaica.
 Blue Mountain coffee generates the highest prices in the world.
 One acre of Blue Mountain coffee yields an income roughly three times greater than the income of an average rural Jamaican.
 For these reasons, growing and harvesting this coffee offers many local farmers an opportunity to break the cycle of poverty.